Special Ulrich bundles on regular surfaces with non-negative Kodaira dimension: Examples

-\begin{remark} On the one hand, the above result holds even if the base field $k$ is countable, because the complement of $S_0$ is a proper closed subset thanks to \cite{L--M}.

-On the other hand, it cannot be extended to the cases $1\le n\le2$ using the same argument.
+The above result cannot be extended to the cases $1\le n\le2$ using the same argument.
 Indeed, $h^0\big(S,\cO_S(2K_S-h_S)\big)\ge1$ in these cases.
 In particular, we cannot apply Theorem \ref{tAr} in the base case of the induction in the proof of Theorem \ref{tMain}.